-Following are the 5 best advice for heart patients to have problem-free fasts in Ramadan.
+Following are the 5 best tips for heart patients to have problem-free fasts in Ramadan.

 1. Have Your Blood Pressure Checked